-DLNR NEWS RELEASE: Hawaii’s national hunting and fishing day recognizes contributions of sportsmen and women 25th year in Hawaii, 45th year nationallyPosted on Sep 16, 2015 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: Hawaii’s national hunting and fishing day recognizes contributions of sportsmen and women 25th year in Hawaii, 45th year nationallyPosted on Sep 16, 2015 in Latest Department News, Newsroom, Office of the Governor Press Releases

 (HONOLULU) – One billion dollars – that’s how much hunters and anglers contribute each year in the U.S. toward fish and wildlife conservation programs through taxes on their sport-related purchases.
 National Hunting and Fishing Day began in 1972 as a way for states to recognize the contributions of sportsmen and women in wildlife conservation and restoration, hunter education and to the shooting sports.
 For 78 years the Pittman-Robertson Act (American System of Conservation Funding) has imposed a 10.5%-11% federal excise tax on the sale of firearms, handguns, ammunition, archery equipment and accessories.
 That’s resulted in contributions of $9.24 billion toward wildlife restoration projects, including an allocation to the states of $808 million in 2015.